suchow/Dissertate/README.md

 This package is a customised version of the fanastic [Dissertate](https://github.com/suchow/Dissertate) LaTeX templates created by [Jordan Suchow](https://github.com/suchow).
 Only minimal changes were made to fit the Wits University style guide.

+## Status
+The current status of this project is **IMCOMPLETE**.
+Work is still being done to match the required university style.

 ## Documentation
 Please see the [wiki](https://github.com/SlicedSilver/WitsUniversity-TeXTemplate/wiki) for documentation.
 Topics discussed: